- What is smokeless coal?

 Smokeless coal is a solid fuel that has been developed and manufactured, using a combination of naturally occuring materials, to emit less than 5 grams of smoke per hour when burnt.
 Our laboratories carry out extensive testing to make sure that it the smokeless coal meets the required standards, without losing any of its heat and longevity.

 Smokeless fuel is more environmentally friendly than traditional house coal, as it emits much less smoke and carbon dioxide out into the atmosphere.
 Smokeless fuel emits, on average, 80% less smoke and up to 25% less carbon dioxide than ordinary house coal.
-For more information, take a look at our Ecoal page, which looks in detail at the benefits of smokeless fuel.
+Click here for more information about the benefits of smokeless fuel.

 When we refer to renewable, we mean a source of energy that isn’t depleted by use.
 In terms of smokeless coal, it is ingredients such as molasses, which is replaced back into the environment as we use it.
 The idea behind this is that smokeless coal can become more environmentally friendly if we include more renewable fuels, as we can manage the process of replacing them.